-- Steer and set the strategic direction of the group;
+- Steer and set the strategic direction of the Group;

 - Approve policy and planning;

 - · Oversee and monitor; and

 - · Ensure accountability.

-The Lewis Group is committed to achieving good corporate governance based on the principles of integrity, transparency and accountability in dealing with all stakeholders.
-This report explains how the group has applied each of the King IV principles and how its implementation supports the achievement thereof.
+This report explains how the Group has applied each of the King IV principles and how its implementation supports the achievement thereof.